The Best Restaurants in Torrance

 This just might be the best spot in Torrance for pupusas.
 In fact, the bakery has been around since 1994, and continues to serve a bunch of excellent Guatemalan and Salvadoran dishes in its original space on Western Avenue, and at a second location in Long Beach.
 We especially love their revueltas pupusas filled with tender chicharron, but you really can’t go wrong here.
 Their extensive menu includes everything from chunky beef stew and sweet corn tamales to carne adobada and pepian.

 Torihei is a strip mall izakaya with long lines and fantastic robata.
 Make a reservation if you can, otherwise, they hold some tables for walk-ins.
 When you do eventually sit down, pick something from the long and affordable list of sake and shoju, and then order the karaage and xiao long bao oden (Chinese-style shrimp dumplings in Japanese hot pot) to start.
 The robata choices are all excellent, just make sure your order includes the butter scallops and wasabi beef tongue.

 Right on Sepulveda Blvd, Silog is serving fusion Filipino rice bowls that will bring you comfort on even the hardest of days—including the ones where your camera roll decides to show you pictures of how bad your bangs looked last year (or is that just us?).
 There’s garlic shrimp, made sweet and sticky with garlic, calamansi, and honey.
-Tocino silog is served over a bed of white rice and comes in a bright-red color, full of anise wine, annatto, and pineapple flavors.
+Tocino silog is served over white rice and comes in a bright red color, full of anise and pineapple flavors.
 And our favorite thing, the sisig silog, is a perfect blend of braised pork belly, chicharon, and a garlic crème aioli we’ve dreamed about taking a bath in too many times.